-I have some bad news for the true believers in virtualization-supported high availability – quite a few of them probably don’t understand how it works.
-VMware HA is a great solution, but the best it can do is to restart a VM after it crashes or after the hypervisor host fails (and working on the VM level, it usually can’t detect a hung service).
-The VM has to go through full power-up process and all the services the VM runs have to perform whatever recovery procedures they need to run before the VM (and its services) are fully operational.
+VMware High Availability (or any equivalent product) is a great solution, but the best it can do is to restart a VM after it crashes or after the hypervisor host fails.
+Assuming you can reliably detect a VM OS or application service (for example, database software) failure, the VM still needs to be restarted.
+VM-level high availability is thus dangerous, as it gives application developers and server administrators false hopes – they start to believe a magical product can bring high availability to any hodgepodge of enterprise spaghetti code.
+In reality, the VM has to go through full power-up process and all the services the VM runs have to perform whatever recovery procedures they need to run before the VM (and its services) are fully operational.

-VMware FT is an even more interesting case.
+VMware Fault Tolerance is an even more interesting case.
 It runs two parallel copies of the same VM (and ensures they're continuously synchronized) – a perfect solution if you’re running a very lengthy procedure and don’t want a hardware failure to interrupt it.
 Unfortunately, software failures happen more often than hardware ones ... and if the VM crashes, both copies (running in sync) will crash simultaneously.
 Likewise, if the application service running in the VM crashes (or hangs), it will do so in both copies of the VM.